Skip to content

 Entity

-spawnChild(name, blueprint): Entity
+spawnChild(name, blueprint, options?): Entity

 Spawn a new entity in this entity’s scene and add it as a named child.
 Combines scene.spawn(...) + this.addChild(name, ...) in one call — the idiomatic way to compose entity trees (logical root + visual body